 Political environment and the Putin election decree

 During the first Putin-era, between 2000 and 2008, pressure on democracy and human rights in Russia increased.
 Besides its increased wealth and political status in the world, Russia has also shown an increased level of human rights violations, repression of opposition parties and organisations, and an increased pressure on independent media.
 Opposition parties experience increasing difficulties in finding ways to get out their message: the media is increasingly dominated by the state and opposition parties and the civil society has difficulties to organise protests and rallies.
 These problems are worsened by a 2007 election law.
 Important changes to the previous law include the abolishment of the possibility to vote ‘against all’, and the increase of the election threshold for political parties from 5% to 7% of the vote to win seats in parliament.
 Another difficulty for smaller political parties is the legal minimum number of 50.000 members a party should have to compete in the elections.
 In July 2007, the Russian Communist Workers Party – Revolutionary Party of Communists challenged this law in court on the ground that the legislation illegally limits the citizens’ participation in political life.
 However, the Constitutional Court ruled in favour of the legislation.
 The immense personal power that is wielded by the president can also be seen in the 2008 presidential elections, in which Dmitry Medvedev, hailed by Putin as his favourite candidate, won an easy victory in the polls.
 He competed in the elections with the promise not to change the line of policy Putin set out, and to appoint Putin as his prime minister.
+Because Putin himself already served two terms he was prohibited by law from running in the elections.

 On 24 September 2011 Dmitry Medvedev endorsed Prime Minister Vladimir Putin for the presidential elections of 2012.
 Putin accepted the nomination and in turn asked Medvedev to head the ruling party’s list for the December 4 Duma elections.
 Under amendments to the constitution made in 2008 the presidential term was extended to six years, meaning that Putin could stay in power for another 12 years, until 2024.